Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week5/3_Clocking.md

 ## Decoupling FIFO Implementation
 * The transmitter writes to successive locations and the receiver subsequently reads from them at its own rate.
-* On every write, increment the synchronised counter and on every read, decrement the synchronised counter.
+* There are 2 counters, `Tx clock` for write and `Rx clock` for read which signify where the read and write pointers are.
+They are incremented and decremented on each read and write respectively.
-* Even though the control counter needs to be synchronised, if there are multiple locations for data, i.e data has been written to 4 locations, once the first read is synchronised, the other 3 do not need to be synchronised when reading concurrently.
+* Even though the control counter needs to be synchronised, if there are multiple locations for data, i.e data has been written to 4 locations, once the first read is synchronised, the other 3 do not need to be synchronised when reading as we know the write head is not writing to those locations.